dynatrace-ace-services/slo-simply-smarter/README.md

 ![image](https://user-images.githubusercontent.com/40337213/210247317-06d3a1dd-331c-44ca-9c41-cc3d08249a2c.png)

+ ## Automatic mapping
+ With Python3.x : see paragraph below

  # Other option : full installation with `script python3.x`
  SLO are uploaded if missing (no need to deploy with monaco) and the mapping between SLO and Dashboard is automatic